-The Evaluation Plan outlines the different aspects of data collection, such as specific data collection time periods, collection timeframes (pre- and post-project), and whether staff or contractors are responsible for obtaining the data.
+The Evaluation Plan outlines the different aspects of data collection, such as specific data collection time periods, timeframes (pre- and post-project), and collection locations.

-In general, contractors should be used to both collect and reduce data after given a clear Evaluation Plan Matrix with any supplemental instructions, as well as data collection guidelines for the different metrics (i.e. bike position or vehicle blockage of bike lanes).
+In general, contractors should collect and reduce data after given a clear Evaluation Plan Matrix with any supplemental instructions, as well as data collection guidelines for the different metrics (i.e. bike position or vehicles blocking bike lanes).

-Ideally, pre-project data should be collected approximately two months and no more than a year prior to project implementation.
-Post-project data should be collected at least three months after project completion.
+Ideally, collection of pre-project data should occur approximately two months and no more than a year prior to project implementation.
+Post-project data should occur at least three months after project completion.